kakkun61/ghcman/README.md

 - `Show-Cabal`
   - Shows the Cabals which is specified by the ghcups.yaml and config.yaml, which is installed by the Chocolatey and which is hosted on the Chocolatey repository.
 - `Write-GhcupsConfigTemplate`
-  - Creats the ghcups.yaml with the default contents.
+  - Creates the ghcups.yaml with the default contents.
 - `Install-Choco`
   - Installs the Chocolatey.